Impact of spin-orbit coupling and Zeeman interaction on the multiple Andreev reflections subharmonic gap structure in nanoscopic Josephson junctions: Summary and conclusions

 \section{Summary and conclusions}

-We studied the impact of Zeeman interaction and spin–orbit coupling on the subharmonic gap structure in the conductance of voltage-biased Josephson junctions.
-Employing numerical and analytical calculations, we showed that the interplay of Zeeman interaction, spin–orbit coupling, and superconducting pairing leads to a complex evolution of the energy gaps in the dispersion relation of the superconducting leads.
+We studied the impact of the Zeeman interaction and spin–orbit coupling on the subharmonic gap structure in the conductance of voltage-biased Josephson junctions.
+Employing numerical and analytical calculations, we showed that the interplay of the Zeeman interaction, spin–orbit coupling, and superconducting pairing leads to a complex evolution of the energy gaps in the dispersion relation of the superconducting leads.
 Time-dependent calculations of the quasiparticle transport reveal that the emergence of these gaps strongly modifies the conductance peak structure in the conductance of the voltage-biased junction.
 In the absence of spin–orbit coupling, the conductance remains unaffected by the magnetic field until the superconducting gap closes at the Fermi energy.
 Spin mixing enabled by spin–orbit interaction opens a superconducting gap at zero energy that remains stable up to large magnetic fields and also modifies the higher-energy gaps.
 This, in turn, enables new transitions: the conductance is enhanced whenever quasiparticles are emitted and absorbed at the newly opened gap edges.
 As a result, in the conductance spectra, we observe sets of peaks that evolve toward either smaller or larger voltages as the magnetic field is increased, consistent with the energies extracted from the dispersion relations of the leads.
-Importantly, higher-order multiple Andreev reflection processes can cause coalescence of the peaks resulting from transport between different gap edges.
-Finally, we show that the visibility of the peaks is determined by the spin selection rules: quasiparticle transport occurs only between bands of the two superconductors with aligned spin polarizations.
+Importantly, higher-order multiple Andreev reflection processes can cause coalescence of the peaks as a result of transport between different gap edges.
+Finally, within our single-channel model, we demonstrate that the visibility of the conductance peaks is governed by spin selection rules: quasiparticle transport is suppressed between bands with opposite spin polarizations and enhanced between bands with aligned spin polarizations.